isalevine/showme/readme.md

 Without building the binary, you can run `go run showme.go "tv show title"`.
 After building the binary, you can run `./showme "tv show title"`.

+Alternately, you can add `alias showme="go run ~/coding/golang/showme/showme.go"` to your bash profile (or `alias showme="go run ~/coding/golang/showme/showme"` for the binary).
+This will allow you to execute `showme "tv show title"` from anywhere in your console.

+**Note that at this time, title names should be exact--including punctuation!** For example, `showme "bob's burgers"` will work, but `showme "bobs burgers` (without the apostrophe) will not.
+A future update will print out a list of suggested titles if an exact match is not found.

 ## Examples
 Before building binary: